-There are two steam pumping engines at Crofton now.
+Today, there are two steam pumping engines at Crofton.
 Here we explain how these were restored in the early days of preservation and about the various modifications that have taken place over the 200 years and more since the pumping station was built.

 The first engine installed in the Engine House at Crofton was a second hand Boulton and Watt, purchased in 1802 from the West India Dock Company.
 This engine had a 90 cm (36 inch) diameter steam piston and a 2.5 m (8 foot) stroke.
 It had a wooden beam and worked a 66 cm (26 inch) diameter lift pump.
 It arrived at Crofton in 1807, and was at work by 1809.